cpjobling/eg-247-textbook/_build/fourier_series/2/exp_fs1.md

 ### Example 2

-Verify the result of Example 1 using Matlab.
+Verify the result of Example 1 using MATLAB.

 ### Solution